bbeeken/HelpDeskAiAgent/README.md

   any column in `V_Ticket_Master_Expanded` and a `sort` parameter for ordering.
 - `GET /tickets/expanded` - list tickets with related labels.
 Accepts the same filtering and sorting parameters as `/tickets`.
-- `GET /tickets/search?q=term` - search tickets by subject or body
+- `GET /tickets/search` - search tickets by subject or body.
+Accepts the same optional fields as `/tickets` plus `sort=oldest|newest` to control ordering
 - `PUT /ticket/{id}` - update an existing ticket
 - `DELETE /ticket/{id}` - remove a ticket
 - `POST /ai/suggest_response` - generate an AI ticket reply